2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/services/toolbar-builder/index.md

 ```

 Almost all commands will return a new toolbar builder with the modified configuration.
 This means you can chain the commands as you need them.

-It also means that each object is _immutable_.
+It also means that each object is [immutable](xref:NetCode.Conventions.Immutable).
 To understand this, check out this example:

 ```razor
 @{